-- improved research, development (RD&E) outcomes for Indigenous Australians: - by ensuring that RD&E investments are planned and delivered with appropriate consideration to cultural protocols, and that wherever possible Indigenous Peoples are included as research partners, and Indigenous knowledge is incorporated in RD&E delivery, research projects are more likely to lead to the achievement of planned outcomes; - through effective engagement and advice, identify the priorities of Aboriginal and Torres Strait Islander Peoples and communities;

-by sharing outputs in a format and manner that encourages Indigenous Peoples to access and adopt the R&D findings and outputs.

-enhanced effectiveness:

-- Create an inclusive environment to enhance two-way interactions and learning, and work to empower Aboriginal and Torres Strait Islander Peoples to engage with government organisations with confidence and trust; - Informed and culturally aware employees and directors will be respectful and comfortable in engaging with Aboriginal and Torres Strait Islander Peoples, and will be empowered to demonstrate respectful behaviours, and operate in accordance with cultural protocols. - opportunities for growth: - organisations build respect by increasing the cultural awareness and competency of their employees, and by promoting and celebrating Aboriginal and Torres Strait Islander Peoples culture and knowledge - by having good relationships with Aboriginal and Torres Strait Islander Peoples, the FRDC will increasingly be seen as an appropriate vehicle for managing third party investment focused on Indigenous fishing and aquaculture development, and opportunities to engage in appropriate cultural practices.
+- improved research and development (R&D) outcomes for Indigenous Australians: - by ensuring that R&D investments are planned and delivered with appropriate consideration to cultural protocols, and that wherever possible Indigenous Peoples are included as research partners, and Indigenous knowledge is incorporated in RD&E delivery, research projects are more likely to lead to the achievement of planned outcomes; - through effective engagement and advice, identify the priorities of Aboriginal and Torres Strait Islander Peoples and communities; - by sharing outputs in a format and manner that encourages Indigenous Peoples to access and adopt the R&D findings and outputs. - enhanced effectiveness: - Create an inclusive environment to enhance two-way interactions and learning, and work to empower Aboriginal and Torres Strait Islander Peoples to engage with government organisations with confidence and trust; - Informed and culturally aware employees and directors will be respectful and comfortable in engaging with Aboriginal and Torres Strait Islander Peoples, and will be empowered to demonstrate respectful behaviours, and operate in accordance with cultural protocols. - opportunities for growth: - organisations build respect by increasing the cultural awareness and competency of their employees, and by promoting and celebrating Aboriginal and Torres Strait Islander Peoples culture and knowledge - by having good relationships with Aboriginal and Torres Strait Islander Peoples, the FRDC will increasingly be seen as an appropriate vehicle for managing third party investment focused on Indigenous fishing and aquaculture development, and opportunities to engage in appropriate cultural practices.

 International, Commonwealth and State legislation oblige organisations to protect the rights of Aboriginal and Torres Strait Islander Peoples.
 Legislation includes a requirement to consider human rights, discrimination, equal opportunities and the protection of Aboriginal culture and heritage.
-Fishing and aquaculture are key components within Indigenous culture and have been for tens of thousands of years.
-This is displayed all around Australia with numerous examples in all corners, from middens along the coasts and rivers to fish traps, recently discovered examples of aquaculture and ongoing clear examples of first nation's people involvement in harvesting, managing and protecting natural resources and environment.